Human Physiological Sciences (HP)

 Credits: 4

 An opportunity for students to engage in research under the guidance of a faculty member.
-Students will work on a specialized topic within Exercise Science chosen in consultation with a member of the department who agrees to serve as an advisor.
+Students will work on a specialized topic within health and human physiology chosen in consultation with a member of the department who agrees to serve as an advisor.
 Students meet weekly for one hour of discussion but work individually with faculty mentors to complete their research throughout the semester.
 Students will present their results in the form of a written thesis and an oral presentation.

 Prerequisites: agreement by a faculty member to serve as a thesis advisor, completion of HP 241 and HP 311.